chrissimpkins/PyDOC/README.md

 ## About

-PyDOC allows you to search Python 2 or Python 3 documentation on [http://docs.python.org](http://docs.python.org/) for built-in Python modules, classes, methods, and functions that are selected in the Sublime Text editor.
-A browser window is launched (in your default browser), using your selected text as the query term for the Python 2 or Python 3 documentation.

-By default, the most recent Python 2 or Python 3 release documentation is used.
+PyDOC is a plugin for Sublime Text 2 & 3 that allows you to open Python 2, 3, Numpy/Scipy/Matplotlib, and TensorFlow documentation from selections in your text editor.
+The selected text is used as your query for the official documentation provided on docs.python.org and the respective package websites..
+This is opened in your default browser.
+By default, the documentation for the current release version of each packageis opened.

 ## Install PyDOC